Logic App Standard to on‑prem file shares — no OPDG, no ASEv3

 - Prefer FQDN over short names

-Why we prefer the built‑in connector
+Why we prefer the built‑in connector over the on-premises data gateway

 - Transparency: Source/destination paths and credentials are right in the connection you see in the workflow designer.